laravel/docs/passport.md

 If you are not going to use Passport's default migrations, you should call the `Passport::ignoreMigrations` method in the `register` method of your `AppServiceProvider`.
 You may export the default migrations using `php artisan vendor:publish --tag=passport-migrations`.

+<a name="configuration"></a>
+## Configuration

 <a name="client-secret-hashing"></a>
 ### Client Secret Hashing

-If you want your client's secrets to be hashed in the database you can enable secret hashing by call the `Passport::hashClientSecrets` method in the `boot` method of your `AppServiceProvider`:
+If you would like your client's secrets to be hashed when stored in your database, you should call the `Passport::hashClientSecrets` method in the `boot` method of your `AppServiceProvider`:

     Passport::hashClientSecrets();

-This change means that all of your client secrets will only be shown one time when your client is created.
-If you lose the secret afterwards you'll have to create a new client.
+Once enabled, all of your client secrets will only be shown one time when your client is created.
+Since the plain-text client secret value is never stored in the database, it is not possible to recovery it if it is lost.

-<a name="configuration"></a>
-## Configuration

 <a name="token-lifetimes"></a>
 ### Token Lifetimes